 Wage subsidies are a financial incentive to encourage employers to hire eligible participants in ongoing jobs by contributing to the initial costs of hiring a new employee.
 Wage subsidies can help to build a business and give employers greater flexibility in their hiring options.

-Up to $10,000 (GST inclusive) is available for new employees who are:
+Up to $10,000 (GST inclusive) may be available for new employees who are:

 - registered with an employment services provider for 12 months or more.

-Eligible businesses can receive payments over a six month period from employment services providers.
-Employers can negotiate how often they are made, for example weekly or fortnightly.
+Eligible businesses can receive payments over a six-month period from employment services providers.
+Employers can negotiate how often payments are made, for example weekly or fortnightly.

-- are not an Australian, state or territory government agency
+- your business is not an Australian, state or territory government agency

-- offer a job that is expected to be ongoing and for an average of 20 hours per week over the six months of the wage subsidy agreement
+- the position you offer is expected to be ongoing and for 20 hours or more per week, averaged over the six months of the wage subsidy agreement

-- offer a job that complies with employment standards for the position - for example, is suitable work and pays as a minimum the national award wage.
+- the work complies with employment standards for the position (for example, is suitable work and pays as a minimum the national award wage).